johnwbyrd/splintercat/README.md

 If you're tired of upstream breaking your build, this creates a branch that's guaranteed to compile and pass tests.

+"The method used by the splinter cat is simple and effective.
+It climbs one tree, and from the uppermost branches bounds down and across toward the tree it wishes to destroy.
+Striking squarely with its hard face, the splinter cat passes right on, leaving the tree broken and shattered as though struck by lightning or snapped off by the wind." -William T. Cox, "Fearsome Creatures of the Lumberwoods"

 ## How It Works

-1. Fetches patches from upstream (commits you don't have yet)
+1. Fetches patches from upstream (Also, there is no reason to commits you don't have yet)
 2. Tries to apply each patch one at a time
 3. Runs your test suite after each patch
 4. Keeps the patch if tests pass, discards it if they fail